anssilaitila/shared-files/README.txt

 Yes, you can use it as a file manager like that.
 You don't necessarily have to add any publicly available list of files on your site, you can just use the admin tools to manage files.

+= Who can download the files? =

+Anyone who can open the page which contains the file list is able to download the files.
+It is also possible to restrict the permissions in the paid plans of the plugin.

 == Screenshots ==

-1. List of files on your site
+1. List of files available for download
-2. Front-end file upload
+2. Frontend file upload
 3. Files listed in 2 columns (more layout options available)
-4. File management in admin area
+4. File manager in admin area
 5. Edit a single file
 6. Search from all files (Pro)
 7. Display only 1 specific file on page, using shortcode in post content (Pro)